Non-Executive Directors

 Becky Sutton Executive Director of Mental Health Services Photo

-Becky took up the position of Executive Director for Local Mental Health Services on Thursday 1 December 2022.
+Becky took up the position of Chief Operating Officer on 1 June 2023.

-Becky joined the Trust in October 2020 as Executive Director of Community Health Services.
-Before joining us, she managed the Medicine and Emergency Care Division at Chesterfield Royal Hospital NHS Foundation Trust.
+Becky originally joined the Trust in October 2020 as Executive Director of Community Health Services and then went on secondment as Executive Director of Mental Health Services.
+Before joining us, Becky managed the Medicine and Emergency Care Division at Chesterfield Royal Hospital NHS Foundation Trust.

 Alison Wyld - Executive Director of Finance and Estates